electrode-io/electrode-native/docs/overview/ern-workflow.md

 ### Stage 3.
 Integrate MiniApps in a mobile application
 **Developer Role**  Mobile Application Developers

 Stage 3 does not require the use of the Electrode Native platform CLI commands.
-And Mobile developers do not need to install any JavaScript tools or the platfom itself.
+And Mobile developers do not need to install any JavaScript tools or the platform itself.

 At Stage 3, Mobile Application Developers interact with the Container library only--which is shipped as an AAR file for Android, and as an umbrella framework for iOS.